DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

     - A number cannot be both "deluxe" and "fake deluxe" at the same time
     - All the previous rules are still valid

-    So, I need to check for odd numbers and return 'fake deluxe' if the number is deluxe
+    So, I need to check for odd numbers and return 'fake deluxe' if the number is deluxe.
+    Q for the client - Can a number be `fizz fake deluxe` or `buzz fake deluxe`